patc888/java_training2/README.md

   use a global lock to synchronize the state changes to the ticket objects and to calls to the Storage class (since none of the Storage methods are thread-safe).
-* When calling the buy webservice, you MUST not wait for the results while holding the global lock.
+* When calling the buy webservice, you must NOT wait for the results while holding the global lock.
 This would block all other ticket change requests and reduce your concurrency.
 Release the lock before calling the service and then reacquire the lock after the service call returns.
+* Use a Condition object to implement TicketManager.awaitAllBought().
 * When starting up, if there are any tickets in the BUYING state, finish the purchase of those tickets by calling the webservice.
 * Any tickets that were not successfully purchased by the webservice,